CS4098/GroupProject/README.md

 The PATH used by Apache also needs to updated to include spin and the bnfc translator.
 Apache's original PATH looks like this ```PATH=/usr/local/sbin:/usr/local/bin:/usr/sbin:/usr/bin:/sbin:/bin```.
 We need to update it to include the paths to spin and our pmlxml translator.
 There are multiple ways of doing this but I chose to add the following line to the envvars file in /etc/apache2/:
 * ```export  PATH=/usr/local/sbin:/usr/local/bin:/usr/sbin:/usr/bin:/sbin:/bin:/path/to/pml-bnfc/xml:/path/to/spin```

+Apache will then have to be restarted to enable access.